-Biden to face questions about rallying allies against China's Uyghur treatment
+Biden pressed on whether G-7 response to China human rights violations strong enough

 Beijing has been accused of imposing forced labor on an estimated 1 million Uyghurs

-President Biden could face questions about his progress convincing allies to publicly call out China over its Uyghur reeducation camps at a Sunday press conference amid the G-7 summit in the United Kingdom.
+President Biden took questions from reporters Sunday after the conclusion of the G-7 summit in the United Kingdom.

+Bloomberg reporter Jennifer Jacobs pressed Biden about whether G-7 leaders' response to China's alleged human rights violations in Xinjiang Province was strong enough.

+"The final language in the G-7 communique does have some mention of China … but I know it’s not as tough as you and your team wanted it to be. … Why isn’t it as tough?
+There isn’t very much action in it," Jacobs asked.

-Biden is planning to take questions from reporters at Cornwall Airport Newquay before he and First Lady Jill Biden meet with Queen Elizabeth II at Windsor Castle.
+Later on Sunday, Biden and first lady Jill Biden will meet with Queen Elizabeth II at Windsor Castle.

+The press conference comes after the leaders of the world’s richest countries have pledged more than 1 billion coronavirus vaccine doses to poorer nations, endorsed a global minimum tax on multinational corporations and agreed they will work together to challenge China’s "non-market economic practices" and to call on Beijing to respect human rights in Xinjiang and Hong Kong.

 BIDEN TO URGE G-7 LEADERS TO STAND UP TO CHINA ON REEDUCATION CAMP ABUSES